-INSTRUCTIONS: Please save your (1) cover letter, and your (2) resume as one PDF document prior to emailing your application to: Serisha.Ramcharn@translink.ca.
-If you are a current employee of TransLink, Coast Mountain Bus Company, BC Rapid Transit Company, or Transit Police, please apply internally.
+INSTRUCTIONS: Please save your (1) cover letter, and your (2) resume as one pdf document prior to uploading your application on-line.

 We are an equal opportunity employer committed to creating and supporting a diverse and inclusive workforce that is free of all forms of discrimination.
 We are committed to providing reasonable accommodations and will work with you to meet your needs.
 If you are a person with a disability and require assistance during the application process, please reach out!
 We celebrate our inclusive work environment and welcome members of all backgrounds, skills and perspectives.

 Accommodations are available on request for candidates taking part in all aspects of the selection process.
-For a confidential inquiry, simply email us.
+For a confidential inquiry, simply email us at jobs@TransLink.ca.